We receive referrals from concerned family members and friends or from other organisations that we work with.

-- a number of interviews with the client and getting to know them better
+- a number of interviews with the client and getting to know them better and interviewing them over time

-- interviews with the carers and relatives who live with the client
+- interview the carers and relatives living with the client

-- listing current concerns from the client and those who know the client well
+- listing current concerns from the client and those who know them well

-This process may take several home visits or telephone and Skype video calls over a period of time.
-The information is passed on to specialists who may use it in identifying and excluding other conditions that exhibit similar symptoms to dementia but which may be treatable.
+This may take several home visits or telephone calls or Skype video calls.
+Valuable information is passed on to specialists who may use it in their diagnosis procedures.

-Where assessment results indicate the possibility of dementia, we offer clients the option for a formal diagnosis by specialists.
-We refer them to the clinic for preliminary tests and then on to specialists.
+Where assessment results indicate the possibility of dementia, we offer clients the option to go for a formal diagnosis by specialists.
+We refer them to the clinic for preliminary tests and then to hospital to be examined by specialists.

 At the hospital, the client will receive more intense investigations: